Honoring Excellence. Building Confidence. Launching Careers.

 Physical Awards – An engraved trophy will be presented to the winner of each award category.
 Students who win individual awards will receive personal trophies.
 Schools represented by individual student winners will receive duplicate trophies as well as school trophies won for production or group categories.

 Special Prizes – Winners of the Outstanding Actor and Actress in a Lead Role will also be awarded special prizes.
-In future seasons, these individuals may be eligible to compete at the national competition in New York City.

 Written Evaluations – Comments and evaluations by adjudicators will be compiled and sent to each participating school after the awards ceremony.
 Similar programs have reported that these evaluations increased administrative support for specific departmental needs.